 That was nice.
 And the video brings tears to my eyes, especially when the couple comes back together over their kitchen table after fighting about the bills.

 But then Carrie wrote a song herself for The Voyage of the Dawn Treader which was almost exactly the Disneyfied thing I was complaining about before Christmas in the PM.
 She sang that “we would all be kings and queens of anything if we just believe (in whatever).
 It is written in the stars.
 Faith and love will keep us strong.
 Exactly who we are is just enough.”
 No mention of Jesus this time.
 No crying.
 No praying.
-So sorrow for the way she was living.
+No sorrow for the way she was living.
 No hint that she couldn’t do it on her own.

 So Carrie and I are having a hard time.
 I hope we can work it out, because she seems very nice and I think she is one of the best people to ever win American Idol.

 I think I understand her a little bit.
 Because here we are celebrating St. Stephen’s Day right after Christmas.
 It just seems a little out of place to get all martyr-y right after Christmas when we got all those presents and ate all that food.
 I don’t know why they didn’t just get all the martyr days into Lent where they belong!
 Christmas is totally the feast of lights in the midst of dark; it is very hopeful.
-Europeans of yore really want to get hunkered into the family bunker and eat a lot of stuff with fat in it so they can survive the blistering cold winter in Germany.
+Europeans of yore really wanted to get hunkered into the family bunker and eat a lot of stuff with fat in it so they could survive the blistering cold winter in Germany.
 Americans want to take the kids to the mall to cash in gift cards on the 26th, not consider the life of the first Christian martyr, who cashed in his life after he saw God revealed in glory! — talk about letting Jesus take the wheel!
-People usually skip St. Stephen because it is a bit much.
+People usually skip St. Stephen because he is a bit much.
 If his day wasn’t referenced in the song Good King Wenceslas, we probably would never hear about Stephen at all.

 Begin the Twelve Days right

 I don’t know if there was a big strategy for when St. Stephen’s day should be celebrated, but I would not be surprised if some theologian thought it was very important to get a notable martyr on the calendar right at the beginning of the twelve days of Christmas.
 While the historical account of the birth of Jesus is definitely important to repeat, I’m sure some theologian would suspect that people might get lost in the angels and babies and warm family feeling of Mary and Joseph camping out in a barn and miss the whole point, so he thought, “We’d better stick something else in here — I’ve got it!
 St. Stephen!”
-Some hard guy like Martin Luther probably thought these verses about the incarnation should go on all true believers Christmas cards, not some sweet picture of a holy family surrounded by air-brushed cattle or something worse.
+Some hard guy like Martin Luther probably thought these verses about the incarnation should go on the Christmas cards of all true believers, not some sweet picture of a holy family surrounded by air-brushed cattle or something worse.
 After all, this is the meaning of the incarnation:

 Have the same mindset as Christ Jesus: